liz-gunther/VideoUniverseApp/README.md

 12. As a user, I want easy access to location information about the store so that I can easily visit when I'm ready to rent a movie.

+13. As a user, I'd like to be able to request a movie so that the video store can carry it.

 ## Technical Architecture

 ![technical architecture of project][techstack]